 What did I do in this time?

 Well… I just do stuff.
 I try to do stuff.
-I found out about Shopify’s extended 90 day trial, had the website up and running in about an hour.
+I had a website up and running in about an hour.
 Added the domain name, found a cosmetics manufacturer, and choose a theme for the e-store.

 She’s still writing lists: of products, product names, and some other lists that I’m afraid to look at.